e-strobel-lab/TECtools/README.md

 ## Extract reactivity trajectories using mtrx2cols

-`mtrx2cols` extracts reactivity trajectories for specific nucleotides from a reactivity matrix.
+`mtrx2cols` extracts reactivity trajectories for specific nucleotides from one or more reactivity matrices.

 ### mtrx2cols inputs and options